machkev/FinTech-Case-Study-Stash/README.md

 The company's application offers personal investment accounts, retirement accounts and custodial accounts for minors as well as provides option to buy fractional shares of stocks, bonds and funds with no add-on trading commissions, enabling users to save small sums of money and make micro-investments regardless of their age and income in a hassle-free manner.

 Stash's main competitors are Acorns, Robinhood, Revolut, Coinbase, Capital.
-Stash generates USD 50 million in revenue and is ranked 5th among it's top 10 competitors.
+Stash generates $50 million in revenue and is ranked 5th among it's top 10 competitors.
 Stash's  advantage is that it has a user-friendly interface and offers rewards ("Stock-Back") that allow you to earn shares of stock or ETFs when one makes purchases with their debit card.
 It also has excellent educational resources and automatic savings and investing tools.

 Some of the technologies that Stash uses include:

-* **DevOps**: GitHub, Git, Docker, VS Code, npm, CircleCi, New Relic
+* **DevOps**: GitHub, Git, Docker, VS Code, npm, CircleCi, New Relic, Jenkins, Webpack, Sublime Text, Intellij IDEA, Android Studio, Xcode, Babel, Selenium, Amazon EC2 Container Service, Grafana, Crashlytics, PagerDuty, Sumo Logic & Skylight.
-* **Application & Data**: Kafka, Scala, Akka, PostgreSQL, Ruby on Rails, Apache HTTP Server, Node.js, jQuery, JavaScript, PHP, Python, React, CloudFlare, Bootstrap, MongoDB
+* **Application & Data**: Kafka, Scala, Akka, PostgreSQL, Ruby, Rails, Apache HTTP Server, Node.js, jQuery, JavaScript, PHP, Python, React, CloudFlare, Bootstrap, MongoDB, Java, HTML5, Google Drive, Amazon EC2, Redis, Amazon S3, ES6, Sass, Amazon CloudFront, Heroku, Android SDK, Redux, AWS Lambda, Spring Boot, Markdown, Flask, Swift, Apache Tomcat, Amazon RDS, Objective-C, Socket.IO, Kotlin, Apache Spark, D3.js, Amazon Redshift, Sidekiq and Play.
-* **Utilities**: Google Analytics, Postman, Elasticsearch, Twilio, Apptimize
+* **Utilities**: Google Analytics, Postman, Elasticsearch, Twilio, Apptimize, Mailgun, Mixpanel, Mandrill, Piwik and Looker
-* **Business Tools**: WordPress, Slack, Jira, Trelio, Confluence, G Suite, InVision
+* **Business Tools**: WordPress, Slack, Jira, Trelio, Confluence, G Suite, InVision.

 Stash implements their technologies using RESTful APIs.
 REST is acronym for REpresentational State Transfer.
 It is architectural style for distributed hypermedia systems.
 The developer creates the API on the server and allows the client to talk to it.
 REST is a set of rules that developers follow when they create their API and it determines how the API looks like.